Malcolm Adiseshiah: Other activities

 Adiseshiah was President of the Indian Economic Association in 1973-74 and presided over the Waltair session of its Annual Conference in 1974.
-Subsequently, as a past President, he evinced keen interest in putting the association’s finances in sound order.
+Subsequently, as a past President, he evinced keen interest in putting the association's finances in sound order.
 He took steps to advance its publishing record.

 He was also a member of the Royal Economic Society.

-He was a member of the Governing Body of Centre for Development Studies (CDS) since 1980 and was its Chairman for six years, 1986-92.
+He was a member of the Governing Body of Centre for Development Studies (CDS) since 1980 and was its chairman for six years, 1986-92.
 Under his chairmanship, the Centre entered into an agreement with the United Nations Fund for Population Activities and the Government of India for conducting an international training program in population and development.

 Adisehsiah succeeded Prof. Lakdawala as Chairman of the Institute of Social Sciences (ISS) and last presided over the Governing Body meeting on 11 November 1994.
 It was in the inaugural address to the seminar on Panchayati Raj in Karnataka in October 1985 at ISS that Adiseshiah made the following often-quoted comment:

 Death

 His life came to a quick end.
 He was hospitalized for less than a week with kidney and heart ailments.
 He was conscious till the last day.
 He died on 21 November 1994, aged 84 years.

 Elizabeth Adiseshiah died in 1986, leaving all her property to her husband.
-In Dr. Adiseshiah’s will, he had bequeathed his valuable residential property to MIDS, and his remaining wealth for setting up Malcolm and Elizabeth Adiseshiah Trust (MEAT) for conducting programs in the broad area of economics – teaching and research, both fundamental and applied.
+In Adiseshiah's will, he had bequeathed his valuable residential property to MIDS, and his remaining wealth for setting up Malcolm and Elizabeth Adiseshiah (M&EA) Trust for conducting programmes in the broad area of economics – teaching and research, both fundamental and applied.

 In 1993 and 1994, UNESCO PROSPECTS: Quarterly review of comparative education published a series of profiles of 100 famous educators from around the world.
 In the company of intellectuals like Aristotle, Confucius, Freud, Gramsci, Locke, Plato, and Rousseau, the list includes seven Indians.
 They are Malcolm Adiseshiah, Sri Aurobindo, Mohandas Karamchand Gandhi, Jiddu Krishnamurti, J.P.
 Naik, Rabindranath Tagore, and Vivekananda.
-These articles have subsequently been collected and published under the title “Thinkers on Education” in three volumes, edited by Tedesco, Juan Carlos and Morsy, Zaghloul, [Paris, UNESCO; New Delhi, Oxford & IBH Publishing, 1997].
+These articles have subsequently been collected and published under the title "Thinkers on Education" in three volumes, edited by Tedesco, Juan Carlos and Morsy, Zaghloul, [Paris, UNESCO; New Delhi, Oxford & IBH Publishing, 1997].